mac-comp381/wordy/docs/1-interpreter.md

 <details>
   <summary>I guess?
 Not really.
 How cool is it?</summary>

-  When you started this phase of the assigment, Wordy code was _just a bunch of data_: text, a tree.
+  When you started this phase of the assigment, Wordy code was _just a bunch of data_: some text, a tree.

   You made it a program.
 A program that _actually runs_.
 Your computer is now running code in a new programming language it could not run before because _you made it do that_.